Trump says Nvidia will hand the U.S. 15% of its H20 chip sales to China

 At a news conference at the White House, Trump said Nvidia CEO Jensen Huang asked for restrictions on exports to be eased so that Nvidia could sell H20s into the Chinese market.

-Trump said he asked for a 20% cut, and Huang haggled him down to 15%.
+Trump said that he asked for a 20% cut and that Huang haggled him down to 15%.

-Trump called the H20 "obsolete," and "an old chip that China already has … in a different form, different name."
-Nvidia designed the H20 to be less powerful than the company's top-of-the-line microchips to comply with export controls.
+Trump called the H20 "obsolete" and "an old chip that China already has … in a different form, different name."
+To comply with export controls, Nvidia designed the H20 to be less powerful than the company's top-of-the-line microchips.

 In a statement, Nvidia said it follows "rules the U.S. government sets for our participation in worldwide markets," although a spokesperson declined to elaborate and did not confirm the 15% figure.